Docker for Azure frequently asked questions (FAQ)Estimated reading time: 3 minutes

-Two different download channels are available for Docker for AWS:
+Two different download channels are available for Docker for Azure:

-The beta channel provides a deployment with new features we are working on, but is not necessarily fully tested.
+The edge channel provides a deployment with new features we are working on, but is not necessarily fully tested.
 It comes with the experimental version of Docker Engine.
-Bugs, crashes and issues are more likely to occur with the beta cluster, but you get a chance to preview new functionality, experiment, and provide feedback as the deployment evolve.
+Bugs, crashes, and issues are more likely to occur with the edge cluster, but you get a chance to preview new functionality, experiment, and provide feedback as the deployment evolve.
 Releases are typically more frequent than for stable, often one or more per month.
 Usage statistics and crash reports are sent by default.
-You do not have the option to disable this on the beta channel.
+You do not have the option to disable this on the edge channel.

 Can I use my own VHD?

 No, at this time we only support the default Docker for Azure VHD.

 Can I specify the type of Storage Account I use for my VM instances?